MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 *waitForResult Enum:*

 *An enum declaration in TypeScript (and other programming languages) is a way to define a set of named constants, often referred to as enumeration members.
 These constants are typically related and represent a fixed set of possible values for a variable.
-Enums make your code more readable, structured, and type-safe by replacing "magic values" (like numbers or strings) with meaningful names.*
+Enums make our code more readable, structured, and type-safe by replacing "magic values" (like numbers or strings) with meaningful names.*

 ```ts
 export const enum waitForResult {